-Mark Bowen Barron was born on January 15, 1958 in San Diego, California, to a former Navy Seal and his wife.
+Mark Bowen Barron was born on January 15, 1958 in San Diego, California, to former Navy Seal, Ace Bowen and his wife Julie.
 At the age of five, his family relocated to Los Angeles.
 He began his first business venture at the age of seven, selling baby chicks in front of a grocery market.
 However, Mark struggled with dyslexia and had a hard time with school.
 He attended Chaminade, a strict Catholic middle school in the L.A. suburb of Chatsworth, to provide added discipline along with a more structured education.
-But because of truancy and incorrigibility, the juvenile court sent him to reform school for one year.
+Because of truancy and incorrigibility, the juvenile court sent him to reform school for one year.

 Barron joined the carpenters union in 1975.
 While working as a carpenter’s assistant, he sold perfume and other merchandise from the trunk of his vehicle, which soon garnered more money than construction work.
 It was this realization that he could make more money promoting products and thinking outside the box that paved Barron’s path as an entrepreneur and inventor.
 He could see that there were only two paths in life to choose from: a life of financial hardship, or relentless hard work and sacrifice toward success.